 The Federal Documents collection consists of depository documents in paper copy, microfiche, CD-ROM, DVD, and web-accessible publications.
-Documents are organized using the Superintendent of Documents Classification system (SuDocs), and most items are housed in the Government Documents Department.
-Selected reference titles and periodicals, classified by the Library of Congress Classification, are housed elsewhere in the Library.
-The Library maintains a check-out and a check-in file with records to the piece level of each tangible depository document in the collection.
+Documents are organized using the Superintendent of Documents Classification system (SuDocs).

 The Department fully catalogs all U.S. documents we receive with the intention of making them a permanent part of the Government Documents collection and easily accessible to our patrons through the general online catalog.
 Other libraries in Missouri can thus identify our documents holdings through the SWAN and MOBIUS catalogs for resource sharing.
 The Department willingly loans out most materials for interlibrary loan requests from the Swan/Mobius catalogs and from other sources in Missouri, unless they are extremely high use or reference items.

 Federal documents, not of lasting use or interest, are generally listed or discarded after five or more years on the shelf.
-We request permission from the regional documents library at the University of Missouri–Columbia when discarding titles.
-Documents of lasting interest are kept permanently at the discretion of the Periodical Librarian, Library Director and Teaching Faculty.
-The Missouri Southern State University Spiva Library permanently retains all Missouri-related federal publications.
+We request permission from the regional documents library at the University of Missouri–Columbia when discarding titles published prior to January 1, 1960.
+Documents of lasting interest are kept permanently at the discretion of the Government Documents Librarian, Library Director and faculty.
+The Missouri Southern State University Spiva Library retains Missouri-related federal publications.

 The department attempts to replace items of permanent value which are missing by requesting them from the issuing department or by purchase from the Government Printing Office through a GPO deposit account.
-If necessary, we inter-library loan the item and photocopy it for our collection.
+If necessary, we borrow the item and photocopy it for our collection.

-The U.S. Government Documents collection represents about 29% of the item number categories currently distributed by the Government Printing Office through the Federal Depository Library Program.
-The Department receives about 390 documents per month, including books, periodicals, maps, CD-ROMS, DVD’s, posters, pamphlets, and microfiche.
+The U.S. Government Documents collection represents about 32% of the item number categories currently distributed by the Government Printing Office through the Federal Depository Library Program.
+The Department receives on average 185 documents per month, including books, periodicals, maps, CD-ROMS, DVD’s, posters, pamphlets, and microfiche.
 Subject emphasis for item number selected through depository distribution is based on the teaching and research needs of the academic programs of Missouri Southern State University and the needs of the member of the Seventh Congressional District of Missouri.
-Depository documents that are not available because they do not fall into these subject areas, or documents more than five years old, can be inter-library loaned from the Regional Depository at the University of Missouri-Columbia as needed.
+Depository documents that are not available because they do not fall into these subject areas, or documents more than five years old, can be borrowed from the Regional Depository at the University of Missouri-Columbia as needed.

 1. Department of Agriculture Publications: